codewithshail/srijan-sanchar/README.md

 ## Story Writing – Life Story Wizard

 An end‑to‑end Next.js app where users craft a 7‑stage life story via a guided wizard.
-The system generates options with AI, stores progress in Postgres (via Drizzle ORM), and produces summaries, images, and TTS audio when complete.
+The system generates options with AI, stores progress in Postgres (via Drizzle ORM), and produces summaries, images, and multi-language TTS audio when complete.

 ### Key Features
 - 7‑step story wizard with option regeneration per step